Engines of Creation by Eric Drexler

 Toward the end of the book, Drexler expresses hope for widespread adoption of a global hypertext network, a decade before the Internet emerged into public awareness in the 1990s.
 He foresaw such a network as a means to improve awareness of opportunities and risks associated with nanotechnology, and to increase the likelihood of favorable outcomes.

-[Thanks for reading!
-You might also like "Religion Is Not the Enemy of Nanotechnology".]
+If you like these thoughts, you might also like “Religion Is Not the Enemy of Nanotechnology.”